JuliaDynamics/DrWatson.jl/docs/src/index.md

 ## Installing and Updating
 To install or update DrWatson, simply type `] add DrWatson` or `] up DrWatson`, respectively, in your Julia session.

-!!! note "Update messages"
+!!! info "Update messages"
-    Upon update DrWatson will display a message highlighting any major changes.
+    Upon update DrWatson will display a message highlighting any major changes or major new features.
 To disable these messages set the environment variable `DRWATSON_UPDATE_MSG` to `0` prior to `using DrWatson`.

 ## Rationale
 Have you thought things like: